 According to Pesticide Action Group, modern neonicotinoid pesticides are ten thousand times more potent than DDT.

 In fact, 1g of these new pesticides could kill a staggering 125 million honeybees.

 Not only this, the amount of land in the UK treated with pesticides has risen more than 63% since 1990.

 Even if an endocrine disruptor is deemed to be safe, we simply don’t know enough about the effect of such a cocktail of these chemicals on our long-term health.

 230 different pesticides and their residues have been found on fruit and vegetables.
 Their effect may be synergistic.

 Choose organic food where possible, which is produced without pesticides, artificial fertilisers and preservatives.

-The Environmental Working Group in USA found this year almost 70% non-organic food samples tested positive for at least one pesticide.
+The Environmental Working Group in USA found in 2018 almost 70% non-organic food samples tested positive for at least one pesticide.